devdeliw/website/content/posts/nasa_programming.md

 \end{align*}
 $$

 We are almost done.
-From latter operators, we know
+From ladder operators, we know

 $$
 \begin{align}